jgnewman/hart/README.md

 ```

 Using `id`s is almost always the recommended course of action.
 The only reason this behavior isn't default is because it requires caching previous props.
 Since fragments are just functions, Hart needs a way to identify a cached group of previous props for any given invocation of the same function so it's up to you to provide that identifier via an `id`.

+### Effects

+As functional as Hart is, sometimes it's nice to be able to quickly and easily trigger certain effects at the moment when a fragment has mounted or dismounted the DOM.

+> TODO: Finish this and also write docs for chains.

 ## Prefab Fragments